-The idea for this piece came about after speaking with a marketing professional who told me their company posts the exact same message across their four or five social platforms.
+The idea for this piece came about after speaking with a marketing professional who told me their company posts the exact same message across its four or five social media platforms.
 Why?
 The message fits within Twitter's 140 character limit, using #Hootsuite to schedule - this was written in 2017, before Twitter's character limit increased to 280 a year later.

 I believe that each social channel has a unique set of expectations, based not just on a company's brand, but on the platform itself.
-People know to expect a formal, courteous and business-like tone with LinkedIn, whereas Twitter's personality is informal and snappy - messages for one are very carefully crafted as if pitching to a customer and with the other, people write as they talk.
+People know to expect a more formal and business-like tone with LinkedIn, whereas Twitter's personality is informal and spontaneous - messages for one are carefully thought out, as if pitching to a customer and with the other, people write as they talk.

 The more I engage with people via various channels, the more it matters to me that the content I share has a relevant message.
-Target audiences deserve our attention and thought - don't disrupt their day if you don't care.
+Target audiences deserve our attention and thought - I don't want to disrupt their day if I don't care.

-On social media platforms, just as in real life, you have to spend time nurturing relationships you're cultivating.
-When people feel you're not making an effort when talking to them, they'll immediately form a negative attitude towards you and your brand that will positively detract from a relationship ever forming.
+On social media platforms, just as in real life, I spend time nurturing relationships I wish to cultivate.
+If people feel I'm not making an effort when talking to them, they'll immediately form a negative attitude that will detract from a relationship ever forming.

 Not all of my engagement is organic.
 Due to the nature of Twitter's need to be fed larger volumes of content than with other sites, I use a tool which releases quotes daily to help generate fresh content.
-My initial reaction was 'these are so corny'.
+My initial reaction was 'these are so cheesy'.
 However during the 30 day trial the reaction from #Twittersphere surprised me, they are liked by many and are shared.
 In 2021, I no longer use this automation tool.

 I started using social media daily in 2015 and the advice a mentor gave to me was that social media should be about connecting with people, not collecting people.
 I now network online more than at a real event, like most.
 With both I want to have two-way conversations because quality over quantity is what works best.